Alcalá la Real

 Alcalá la Real is a city in the province of Jaén, Spain.
-According to the 2006 census (INE), the city has a population of 22,129.
+According to the 2024 INE figures, the city had a population of 21,581.

 Geography

 Alcalá la Real is situated 71 km from the provincial capital, Jaén, and 53 km from Granada, on the slopes of La Mota, a hill in the Sierra Sur.
 It has an area of 261.36 km².
 The town is dominated by a large Moorish fortress around which, some centuries ago, the settlement evolved.

 Alcalá la Real is connected to the Guadalquivir valley via the Guadajoz tributary.

 History

 Remains from the Palaeolithic to the Bronze Age show a human presence in the area in prehistoric times.
 It has been hypothesized that this was one of the last places inhabited by Neanderthal man.
 Despite the presence of remains from the Iberians, dating to the late Bronze Age, the first traces of urban structures (perhaps identifiable with the ancient Sucaelo) date to the Roman times.
 Archaeological findings include a marble statue of Hercules, now in the National Archaeological Museum of Spain at Madrid.